Staff in the Department of French

 My research covers two main areas, reflected in the six books, five edited volumes of conference proceedings and many refereed articles which I have published, as well as unpublished lectures and conference papers: (a) the late nineteenth-century novel; (b) fiction, film and culture in France since the Second World War.

-My latest book was a monograph on the film director Henri-Georges Clouzot, published by Manchester University Press in 2007 and re-issued in paperback in 2016.
-Ongoing projects include papers on autobiography, post-colonial conflict, ghosts in the city, and a co-authored book on French World War Two narratives.
+My last book was a monograph on the film director Henri-Georges Clouzot, published by Manchester University Press in 2007 and re-issued in paperback in 2016.
+Ongoing projects include a book on Guy de Maupassant (commissioned by Reaktion 'Critical Lives' series in 2017), papers on autobiography, post-colonial conflict, ghosts in the city, and a co-authored book on French World War Two narratives.

 - 2007 Henri-Georges Clouzot, Manchester University Press, ix + 190 pp.